 (3) Submit an Indian Tribal Government impact statement to OMB prior to the promulgation of a NASA regulation preempting Indian tribal law.

-j.
-The Associate Administrator for International and Interagency Relations, or designee, shall:

-(1) Review all international and export control-related notices and regulations to ensure compliance with appropriate international agreements, U.S. foreign policies, and export control regulations.

-(2) Designate a NASA Federal Advisory Committee Management Officer (ACMO).

 k.
+The Associate Administrator for International and Interagency Relations, or designee:

+(1) Reviews all international and export control-related notices and regulations to ensure compliance with appropriate international agreements, U.S. foreign policies, and export control regulations.

+(2) Designates a NASA Federal Advisory Committee Management Officer (ACMO).

-The ACMO shall sign all notices announcing NASA Federal advisory committee meetings, including meetings of the NASA Advisory Council and its committees, the Aerospace Safety Advisory Panel, and other NASA Federal advisory committee meetings.
-Such meeting notices shall be published in the FR at least 15 calendar days prior to the date of the meeting, as prescribed by 5 U.S.C.
+l.
+The ACMO signs all notices announcing NASA Federal advisory committee meetings, including meetings of the NASA Advisory Council and its committees, the Aerospace Safety Advisory Panel, and other NASA Federal advisory committee meetings.
+Such meeting notices are published in the FR at least 15 calendar days prior to the date of the meeting, as prescribed by 5 U.S.C.
 App., 5 U.S.C.
 552b, and 29 CFR 2203.

-(1) Prepare and sign all notices dealing with information collections under OMB review as part of NASA's continuing effort to reduce paperwork and respondent burden, in accordance with the 44 U.S.C.
-3501 and the 5 U.S.C 601 et seq., as well as notices dealing with NASA systems of records subject Privacy Act of 1974.
+(1) Prepares and signs all notices dealing with information collections under OMB review as part of NASA's continuing effort to reduce paperwork and respondent burden, in accordance with the 44 U.S.C.
+3501 and the 5 U.S.C 601 et seq., as well as notices dealing with NASA systems of records subject 5 U.S.C.
+552a.

-m.
-The Assistant Administrator for Small Business Programs shall review and concur on all NASA regulations prior to publication in the FR, and NASA's annual statement of regulatory priorities and semiannual unified agenda, to determine whether the regulations are likely to have a significant economic impact on a substantial number of small entities, in accordance with the Regulatory Flexibility Act.

 n.
-The Executive Director for Headquarters Operations, or designee, shall maintain tracking of all notices and regulations published under the Agency's assigned billing code.
+The Assistant Administrator for Small Business Programs reviews and concurs on all NASA regulations prior to publication in the FR, and NASA's annual statement of regulatory priorities and semiannual unified agenda, to determine whether the regulations are likely to have a significant economic impact on a substantial number of small entities, in accordance with the 5 U.S.C.
+601 et seq.

 o.
-The Assistant Administrator for Human Capital Management shall coordinate the consultation of NASA regulations, except as provided in paragraph 5e, with labor organizations granted National consultation rights at NASA, in addition to conducting its own review and submitting a concurrence on these documents.
+The Executive Director for Headquarters Operations, or designee, maintains tracking of all notices and regulations published under the Agency's assigned billing code.

 p.
+The Chief Human Capital Officer coordinates the consultation of NASA regulations, except as provided in paragraph 5e, with labor organizations granted National consultation rights at NASA, in addition to conducting its own review and submitting a concurrence on these documents.

-OICs of Headquarters Offices, or their designees, shall:
+q.
+OICs of Headquarters Offices, or their designees, are responsible for:

-(1) Ensure that all notices and regulations under their authority comply with the provisions of this NPD.
+(1) Ensuring that all notices and regulations under their authority comply with the provisions of this NPD.
 See Attachment B for Standard Operating Procedures.

-(3) E-mail draft notices to OICMS for review and approval and OICMS- approved,digitally signed notices for publication.
+(3) E-mailing draft notices to FR Liaison Officer for review and processing, and ,digitally-signed processed notices for publication in the FR.

-(4) Obtain concurrence from the Office of the General Counsel and written approval from the NASA Federal ACMO for any NASA Federal advisory committee meetings that:
+(4) Obtaining concurrence from the Office of the General Counsel and written approval from the NASA Federal ACMO for any NASA Federal advisory committee meetings that: